-- c.
-Water Runoff (including stormwater): - a) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+c.
+Water Runoff (including stormwater):

+a) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-Any water runoff (including stormwater) at the site will likely flow into the irrigation canal or into the private irrigation pond.
-During the part of the season when the canal is dry, during construction, this water will likely remain in the canal until it evaporates or seeps into the ground.
-Once the irrigation season begins, remaining water will mix with irrigation water and be consumed by irrigation customers.
-Best Management Practices will be used to contain runoff on site.
+Any potential water runoff (including stormwater) at the site will likely flow across the site and be impounded against the canal embankment or flow into the canal.
+During the part of the season when the canal is dry, this water will likely remain in the canal until it evaporates or seeps into the ground during construction.
+Upon completion of construction, the lining will prevent seepage.
+Remaining water will mix with irrigation water during the irrigation season and be consumed by irrigation customers.
+On-site erosion control will be used to contain water runoff on the downhill side of the canal.